burtonrodman/ServiceConstructorGenerator/README.md

 }
 ```

-This is currently implemented as a verbatim copy of the attribute's parameter list -- no parsing or type-checking occurs.
+>NOTE: This is currently implemented as a verbatim copy of the attribute's parameter list -- no parsing or type-checking occurs.

 # Troubleshooting
 - PROBLEM:  You receive type conversion errors after deleting an existing constructor and converting your code to use this generator.